catberry/catberry/docs/index.md

 Please, keep in mind that stores are universal and their source code is being executed in both server and browser environments.
 Therefore you can not use environment-specific global objects or functions like `window`, `process` or other DOM methods.

 ## Store's context
-Each store has a context; which Catberry sets as the property `$context` in every instance of each store.

-`$context` has following properties and methods:
+A store's [`$context`](#shared-context) is extended with the following properties & methods:

-* `this.$context.isBrowser` – `true` if code is being executed in the browser.
-* `this.$context.isServer` – `true` if code is being executed on the server.
-* `this.$context.userAgent` – the current user agent string of the environment.
-* `this.$context.cookie` – the current [cookie wrapper](#cookie) object.
-* `this.$context.location` – the current [URI](https://github.com/catberry/catberry-uri) object
-that constains the current location.
-* `this.$context.referrer` – the current [URI](https://github.com/catberry/catberry-uri) object
-that contains the current referrer.
 * `this.$context.state` – the current set of parameters from the [route definition](#routing).
-* `this.$context.locator` – the [Service Locator](#service-locator) of the application.
-* `this.$context.redirect('String')` - redirects to a specified location string.
-If used while rendering the `document` or `head` component, this action will be accomplished using HTTP headers and status codes on the server, else via an inline `<script>` tag.
-* `this.$context.notFound()` - hands over request handling to the next [express/connect middleware](http://expressjs.com/en/guide/using-middleware.html).
-If used while rendering the `document` or `head` component, this action will be accomplished using HTTP headers and status codes on the server, else via an inline `<script>` tag.
+* `this.$context.getStoreData('storeName')` – gets a promise of another store's data. if `storeName` is the current store's name, this returns `null`.
+* `this.$context.sendAction('storeName', 'name', object)` – sends an action to a store by name and returns a promise of the handler's result.
+If the store does not have a handler for this action then the result will be `null`.
 * `this.$context.changed()` – triggers the `changed` event for the current store.
-* `this.$context.getStoreData('storeName')` – gets a promise of another store's data. if `storeName` is the current store's name, this returns `null`.
-* `this.$context.sendAction('storeName', 'name', object)` – sends an action to a store by name and returns a promise of the action handling result.
-If the store does not have a handler for this action the result will be `null`.
-* `this.$context.sendBroadcastAction('name', object)` – like `this.$context.sendAction` however the action will be sent to all stores.
-The result will be a promise of that resolves into an `Array`.
 * `this.$context.setDependency('storeName')` – sets a dependency on another store's data.
 Every time the store-dependency changes, the current store is also triggered as changed.
 * `this.$context.unsetDependency('storeName')` – removes the dependency set by `this.$context.setDependency`.

-Every time the router computes a new application state, it re-creates and re-assigns a context to each store, therefore, ***do not save references to `this.$context`***.

 **NB** When using data from other stores (e.g. through `this.$context.getStoreData`) you must set that store as a dependency (via `this.$context.setDependency`), or your store will not be updated as your store-dependency changes.